Ankitraghav000/Implementation-Journal-for-SSO-Integration-with-Keycloak-and-389ds/Approach Paper.md

-# Approach Paper forSSO Integration with Keycloak and 389ds for Grafana, GitLab, and MinIO Access
+# Approach Paper for SSO Integration with Keycloak and 389ds for Grafana, GitLab, and MinIO Access
 ## 1. Introduction

 This document outlines the approach for implementing a Single Sign-On (SSO) solution using Keycloak and 389 Directory Server (389ds).
 The integration aims to provide seamless access to multiple services, including Grafana, GitLab, and MinIO, through a single login process.